NetLogo/View2.5D/readme.md

 > This *command* primitive closes and removes the specified turtle view programmatically (equivalent to closing the window manually).

 - view2.5d:count-windows
-> This *reporter* primitive giving the number of turtle and patch views that are currently active.
+> This *reporter* primitive returns the number of turtle and patch views that are currently active.

 ####Comments & Complaints: